influxdata/docs-v2/content/influxdb/cloud/account-management/billing.md

 ## Upgrade to Usage-Based Plan

-1. Click **Upgrade Now** in the top right corner of the {{< cloud-name "short" >}} user interface (UI).
+1. Click **Upgrade Now** in the lower left corner of the {{< cloud-name "short" >}} user interface (UI).
-2. Review the terms and pricing associated with the Usage-Based Plan.
-3. Click **Sounds Good To Me**.
-4. Enter your contact information.
-   Traditionally this would be "shipping" information, but InfluxData does not ship anything.
-   This information should be the primary location where the service is consumed.
-   All service updates, security notifications and other important information are sent using the information you provide.
+2. Set your limits (opt to receive an email when your usage exceeds the amount you enter in the **Limit ($1 minimum)** field).
+All service updates, security notifications, and other important information are sent to the email address you provide.
-   The address is used to determine any applicable sales tax.
-5. Enter your payment information and click **Add Card**.
-6. Review the plan details, contact information, and credit card information.
-7. Click **Confirm & Order**.

-Add your payment method and view billing information in the {{< cloud-name "short" >}} user interface (UI).
+3. Enter your payment information and billing address, and then click **Upgrade**.
+Your plan will be upgraded and {{< cloud-name >}} opens with a default organization and bucket (both created from your email address).

 ## Access billing details